Dutch driver Van ‘t Hoff, 18, dies in crash at Spa

 Dutch racing driver Dilano van 't Hoff has died after a crash at a race in the Formula Regional European Championship.

-The 18-year-old MP Motorsport driver was racing in the second race at the Spa-Francorchamps circuit in Belgium, organisers announced.
+The 18-year-old MP Motorsport driver was competing in the second race at the Spa-Francorchamps circuit in Belgium, organisers announced.

-French driver Antoine Hubert lost his life at the same circuit during a Formula 2 race in 2019.
+French driver Anthoine Hubert lost his life at the same circuit during a Formula 2 race in 2019.

 The race organisers said: "We want to express our sincere condolences to the family, team and friends."